 You can translate the content of this page by selecting a language in the box below:

-Balancing the books is becoming increasingly challenging for Council in the face of increased costs of service delivery, infrastructure development, and our limited range of revenue options.
+Balancing delivery against the needs of a growing population is becoming increasingly challenging in the face of increased costs of service delivery, infrastructure development, and our limited range of revenue options.

 Community Vision